 - Birds on elevated perches can takeoff more easily, by simply dropping off the

-perch, spreading their wings to create lift (below), and letting gravity provide
+perch, spreading their wings to create lift (below), and letting gravity provide the

-the initial forward momentum.
+initial forward momentum.

 Sustaining powered flight:

-complex, multi-part action.
+is actually a very complex, multi-part action.

 - Flapping involves downstrokes, upstrokes, and transitions in between.